Union Station (Ogden, Utah): CRGX 6751

 Cargill 6751 is a General Motors (GM) Electro-Motive Corporation SW1 diesel-electric switcher locomotive built in 1940 with construction number 1111, was one of the first SW1s that Electro-Motive built.
 After acquisition, the Baltimore and Ohio Railroad (B&O) initially numbered the locomotive as 213, but subsequently changed the number to 8413.
 Leased by the Washington and Old Dominion Railroad (W&OD) in 1968, it was one of the last locomotives to operate on the W&OD before the railroad closed during the same year.
 After several transfers of ownership, the locomotive was acquired by Cargill, becoming Cargill No. 6751.
 Cargill moved the locomotive to Ogden in 1993 for use in the company's Globe Mill.
 Following Cargill's donation of the locomotive in 2010, the Utah Central Railway and the UP delivered it to the museum on May 21, 2011.

 D&RGW 223

 Denver & Rio Grande Western 223 is a class C-16 Consolidation type steam locomotive built in 1881 by the Grant Locomotive Works.
-Restoration on hold due to dispute between Ogden City, the State of Utah, and the Railway and Locomotive Historical Society Golden Spike Chapter regarding building usage and ownership of the locomotive.
+Restoration was on hold due to dispute between Ogden City, the State of Utah, and the Railway and Locomotive Historical Society Golden Spike Chapter regarding building usage and ownership of the locomotive.
+In 2025, it was announced the locomotive would be repatriated to Colorado where with the assistance of the Colorado Railroad Museum restoration will be completed and the locomotive will return to operation.